Criminal Justice Course Description(s)

 CRIM4960 Internship in Criminal Justice (3-15)

 This course requires 45 hours per credit in an approved setting of intensive experience-based learning.
 Course is designed to give students in-depth, work-setting knowledge of an aspect of the field of criminal justice.
 Students assume career-related duties as deemed appropriate by their site-supervisor and approved by their major advisor.
 May be repeated for a maximum of 15 credits.
-Prerequisites: CRIM2960, Junior standing and instructor's permission, Program admission.
+Prerequisites: CRIM2960, Program admission, Junior standing, and Instructor's approval required.

 CRIM4970 Senior Research in Criminal Justice (1-4)